 What sets Bragg apart from country “purists” is his natural ability to take the traditional country framework and inject it with an intoxicating dose of rock ’n’ roll energy and swagger, while always remaining anchored by the roots of the genre.
 The songs are pure country but the delivery sets convention ablaze in a euphoric bonfire of fiddle, guitar and honest-to-God twang.

-The son of a professional singer, Jay’s childhood was filled with pillars of country, rock, rhythm and blues.
+The son of a professional singer, Bragg’s childhood was filled with pillars of country, rock, rhythm and blues.
 Giants like Johnny Cash, Ray Charles and Willie Nelson along with family sing-a-longs helped mold his style as not only a singer/songwriter but also a passionate entertainer.
-Jay was 8 years old when he first stepped on a stage in front of an audience to play the bluegrass standard “Turkey In The Straw” and from that day, he was hooked on the musician’s life.
+Bragg was 8 years old when he first stepped on a stage in front of an audience to play the bluegrass standard “Turkey In The Straw” and from that day, he was hooked on the musician’s life.

-2003 through 2015 found Jay Bragg living in Maine and playing 200 shows a year in the barroom circuit stretching from Bangor to Houston with the country band North of Nashville.
-The band recorded three albums and opened for artists like Chris Stapleton, Dierks Bentley, Brothers Osborne and Zac Brown and won New England Music Awards “Best Country Act 2015” before Jay’s decided to take the next step in his career - moving to Tennessee as a solo artist.
+2003 through 2015 found Bragg living in Maine and playing 200 shows a year in the barroom circuit stretching from Bangor to Houston with the country band North of Nashville.
+The band recorded three albums of Bragg-written songs and opened for artists like Chris Stapleton, Dierks Bentley, Brothers Osborne and Zac Brown and won New England Music Awards “Best Country Act 2015” before Jay’s decided to take the next step in his career - moving to Tennessee as a solo artist.